sprewellkobe/cloudgate/README.md

-# cloudgate
-connect with cloud, and do update if needed
+#cloudgate
+connect with cloud and report md5 of local config files to the cloud

+if cloud's version is newer than local, update local config files

+otherwise, upload the newer local config files to cloud server

+##how to use

 usage:
     ./cloudgate cloudgate.ini